jbeck018/nuco/README-HYPERDRIVE.md

 2. Verify that your DATABASE_URL environment variable is correct
 3. Check the Cloudflare logs for any errors
 4. If you need to configure additional options like caching settings, you'll need to do this through the Cloudflare dashboard
+5. If you see permission errors, try re-authenticating with Wrangler as described in the "Wrangler Authentication" section

 For more information, see the [Cloudflare Hyperdrive documentation](https://developers.cloudflare.com/hyperdrive/).